-As of June 2016
+As of December 2017

-\$ in millions Remainder of 2016 2017 - 2018 2019 - 2020 20 Therea )21 - after
+2019 - 2021 - 20)23 -

-Contingent and forward starting resale and securities
+\$ in millions 2018 2020 2022 Therea after

-borrowing agreements \$33,188 \$ - \$ - \$ -
+Contingent and forward starting collateralized agreements \$35,611 \$ - \$ - \$

-Forward starting repurchase and secured lending
+Forward starting collateralized

-agreements 6,962 -
+financings 20,532 - - -

-Other 420 79 19
+Other 1,207 99 1

-Total commitments \$40,570 \$79 \$19 \$ -
+Total commitments \$57,350 \$99 \$ 1 \$ -

-Contingent and Forward Starting Resale and Securities Borrowing Agreements/Forward Starting Repurchase and Secured Lending Agreements
+Contingent and Forward Starting Collateralized Agreements / Forward Starting Collateralized Financings

-The firm enters into resale and securities borrowing agreements and repurchase and secured lending agreements that settle at a future date, generally within three business days.
+Contingent and forward starting collateralized agreements includes resale and securities borrowing agreements, and forward starting collateralized financings includes repurchase and secured lending agreements that settle at a future date, generally within three business days.
 The firm also enters into commitments to provide contingent financing to its clients and counterparties through resale agreements.
 The firm's funding of these commitments depends on the satisfaction of all contractual conditions to the resale agreement and these commitments can expire unused.